 - 100% of our graduates were accepted into a college or university.

-- The 130 young women in the class of 2012(72%) received academic scholarships totalling over $18 million dollars.
+- The 127 young women in the class of 2017 received academic scholarships totaling over $23.5 million dollars.

-Trinity is one of twenty-five schools in Illinois accredited as a college preparatory high school by the North Central Association of Secondary Schools and by the State of Illinois.
+Trinity is in Illinois accredited as a college preparatory high school by the AdvancED Illinois of Secondary Schools and by the State of Illinois.

 Additionally, Trinity is officially affiliated with the International Baccalaureate Organization in Geneva, Switzerland, the premier global honors program.
 One hundred and twenty-nine countries are home to 2,401 IB schools at this time.
 Trinity boasts a 90% passing rate compared to the 80% global success rate.
 On average, 50% of the student body take IB courses.